AlphaMC0/UGDC-Application/README.md

 **Available Spots :** There are 9 available spots in the club open.
 If you wish to apply fill out this [**Form**](https://forms.gle/fsUaYrV4isZp4cSz5) , please note you have to fill out the form individually not in                        groups.

 **Club Structure :** There will be 3 teams consisting of 3 people.
-Each team will be assigned to a mentor who will help the team throughout the process of game development.
+During the devlopment of games for the **Final Project** students can ask a mentor for help if they run into any bugs that they can't fix by themselves.
 - Animator: Lida
 - Designer: Lising
 - UI Manager: Pannin